peytonbrsmith/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 ## 4. Eval is magic
 ***
 Write a class Rectangle that defines a rectangle by: (based on 3-rectangle.py)
-  - Write a class Rectangle that defines a rectangle by: (based on 3-rectangle.py)

-  Private instance attribute: width: property def width(self): to retrieve it property setter def width(self, value): to set it: width must be an integer, otherwise raise a TypeError exception with the message width must be an integer
+  - Private instance attribute: width: property def width(self): to retrieve it property setter def width(self, value): to set it: width must be an integer, otherwise raise a TypeError exception with the message width must be an integer